-In order to offer the best-of-breed services, we chose to tie up with the leaders in the business like HP and VMware.
+In order to offer the best-of-breed services, we chose to work with the leaders in the business like HP and VMware.
 Our hosting services are also SAP Gold certified giving the much needed SLAs to our customers about the level of our offerings.

-d) Technology Integration services
+c) Technology Integration services